-In the premarket context, in order to demonstrate a reasonable assurance of safety and effectiveness for certain devices with cybersecurity risks, documentation outputs related to the requirements of the QSR may be one source of documentation to include as part of the premarket submission See also “Guidance for the Content ofPremarket Submissions for SoftwareContained in Medical Devices”, hereafter “Premarket Software Guidance.”
-For example, 21 CFR 820.30(a) requires that for all classes of devices automated with software, a manufacturer must establish and maintain procedures to control the design of the device in order to ensure that specified design requirements are met (“QSR design controls”).
-As part of QSR design controls, a manufacturer must “establish and maintain procedures for validating the devices design,” which “shall include software validation and risk analysis, where appropriate.”
-21 CFR 820.30(g).
+In the premarket context, in order to demonstrate a reasonable assurance of safety and effectiveness for certain devices with cybersecurity risks, documentation outputs related to the requirements of the QS regulation may be one source of documentation to include as part of the premarket submission.
+This guidance is intended to explain how such documentation that may be relevant for QS regulation compliance can also be used to show how a sponsor or manufacturer is addressing cybersecurity considerations relevant to a device.
+For example, 21 CFR 820.30(a) requires that for all classes of devices automated with software, a manufacturer must establish and maintain procedures to control the design of the device in order to ensure that specified design requirements are met (“design controls”).
+As part of design controls, a manufacturer must “establish and maintain procedures for validating the device design,” which “shall include software validation and risk analysis, where appropriate” (21 CFR 820.30(g)).
 As part of the software validation and risk analysis required by 21 CFR 820.30(g), software device manufacturers may need to establish cybersecurity risk management and validation processes, where appropriate.
+See also FDA’s guidance titled “Content of Premarket Submissions for Device Software Functions.”

-Software validation and risk analyses are key elements of cybersecurity analyses and demonstrating whether a connected device has a reasonable assurance of safety and effectiveness.
-FDA requires manufacturers to implement development processes that account for and address cybersecurity risks as part of design controls (21 CFR 820.30).
+Software validation and risk management are key elements of cybersecurity analyses and demonstrating whether a device has a reasonable assurance of safety and effectiveness.
+FDA requires manufacturers to implement development processes that account for and address software risks throughout the design and development process as part of design controls, as discussed in FDA’s regulations regarding design control, which may include cybersecurity considerations.
 For example, these processes should address the identification of security risks, the design requirements for how the risks will be controlled, and the evidence that the controls function as designed and are effective in their environment of use for ensuring adequate security.

-A Secure Product Development Framework (SPDF) may be one way to satisfy QSR requirements
+1. A Secure Product Development Framework (SPDF) may be one way to satisfy the QS regulation

 Cybersecurity threats have the potential to exploit one or more vulnerabilities that could lead to patient harm.
 The greater the number of vulnerabilities that exist and/or are identified over time in a system in which a device operates, the easier a threat can compromise the safety and effectiveness of the medical device.
-A Secure Product Development Framework (SPDF) is a set of processes that help reduce the number and severity of vulnerabilities in products.
-An SPDF encompasses all aspects of a product’s lifecycle, including development, release, support, and decommission.
+An SPDF is a set of processes that help identify and reduce the number and severity of vulnerabilities in products.
+An SPDF encompasses all aspects of a product’s lifecycle, including design, development, release, support, and decommission.
 Additionally, using SPDF processes during device design may prevent the need to re-engineer the device when connectivity-based features are added after marketing and distribution, or when vulnerabilities resulting in uncontrolled risks are discovered.
 An SPDF can be integrated with existing processes for product and software development, risk management, and the quality system at large.

-Using an SPDF is one approach to help ensure that QSR requirements are met.
-Because of its benefits in helping comply with QSRs and cybersecurity, FDA encourages manufacturers to use an SPDF, but other approaches might also satisfy QSR requirements.
+Using an SPDF is one approach to help ensure that the QS regulation is met.
+Because of its benefits in helping comply with the QS regulation and cybersecurity, FDA encourages manufacturers to use an SPDF, but other approaches might also satisfy the QS regulation.

 B. Designing for Security

-FDA will assess the adequacy of the device’s security based on the device’s ability to provide and implement the security objectives below throughout the system architecture.
+When reviewing premarket submissions, FDA intends to assess device cybersecurity based on a number of factors, including, but not limited to, the device’s ability to provide and implement the security objectives below throughout the device architecture.
+The security objectives below generally may apply broadly to devices within the scope of this guidance, including, but not limited to, devices containing artificial intelligence and machine learning (AI/ML) and cloud-based services.

 Security Objectives: